aaron-grau/curic/javascript/projects/mail/README.md

   that we are still on a single page that is not making new requests

 ## Phase II: Displaying Messages
-Let's make something more interesting happening when the route changes.
+Let's make something more interesting happen when the route changes.
 We could do all the logic of creating DOM Nodes for each route  in the router like we are now, but it's better to separate each separate "view" into it's own module(JS file) that will be responsible for returning a DOM Node.
 We conventionally call